 - You might notice excessive radiation values when moving the meter quickly.
 Try to make slow and steady movements.

 - Hold the meter at arm’s length.

 A reputable company or country of manufacture could mean better quality and extended operating life.
-Being more geographically close might be helpful if there is a malfunction of the meter or you need to send it back for recalibration.

 This is the average price of the meter sold by the various online sellers shown on the bottom of each table.